mne-tools/mne-python/doc/manual/source_localization/forward.rst

   of the baseline of the gradiometer to show that the output is in T/m.

-.. note:: The coil geometry information is stored in the file $MNE_ROOT/share/mne/coil_def.dat, which is automatically created by the utility mne_list_coil_def , see :ref:`BJEHHJIJ`.
+.. note:: The coil geometry information is stored in the file $MNE_ROOT/share/mne/coil_def.dat

 ..
 XXX : table of normal coil description is missing